-Recently,”teamkelvinsecteam’, one of the most active hacking groups released Facebom on a deep web forum; Facebom is an individualized brute force software targeting Facebook.
+Recently, “teamkelvinsecteam’, one of the most active hacking groups released Facebom on a deep web forum; Facebom is an individualized brute force software targeting Facebook.
 Due to the targeted nature of this tool, the GroupSense research team believes Facebom poses a threat to individuals and enterprises alike.

 So what if everyone’s Facebook account gets hacked?

-You may be wondering why you’re reading a blog about a Facebook password cracking tool when you’ve got business cyber risk to manage, so I’ll get straight to it.
+You may be wondering why you’re reading a blog about a Facebook password cracking tool when you’ve got business cyber risk to manage, so I’ll get straight to the point.
 Most people within and outside of your business have a Facebook profile.
 In fact, Facebook has 2.27 billion users and adds 500,000 new users every day (that’s 6 new profiles per second).

 It is likely your enterprise team members are connected to each other and communicate via the FaceBook Messenger app.
 Given that Facebook appears to be a harmless medium to communicate – and unless you employ an effective content filter, CASB, and MDM solution – is outside the purview of many enterprise security programs.
 Attackers could utilize this channel to perform corporate espionage, phishing, and even data exfiltration.